compiler-disagg/TrackFM/README.md

 is a possible workflow.

 ### Limitation
-TrackFM does not support external libraries that change memory pointers.
+* Item TrackFM does not support external libraries that change memory pointers.
 However TrackFM can ignore memory allocations passed to external libraries, by annotating allocation sites (eg malloc) with ```__attribute__((annotate("local_malloc")))```.

-TrackFM does not support mmap.
+* Item TrackFM does not support mmap.
-TrackFM does not support multi-threading apps yet, adding support for multi threading in TrackFM is easy since AIFM runtime itself has support for multi threading.
+* Item TrackFM does not support multi-threading apps yet, adding support for multi threading in TrackFM is easy since AIFM runtime itself has support for multi threading.